As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Even for the most seasoned traveller, a visit to Hanoi will be an assault on your senses.

-The eclectic smells coming from the street food vendors, the noise of the chaotic traffic as it weaves in and out of the streets and the humidity that makes even the shortest walk feel like hard work.
+The noise of the chaotic traffic as it weaves in and out of the streets, the eclectic smells coming from Hanoi’s street food vendors, and the humidity that makes even the shortest walk feel like hard work.

 I visited Hanoi as part of my 4 weeks travelling through Vietnam and loved it.
 The north of Vietnam is full of picturesque destinations waiting to be discovered, so the city makes a great place to base yourself whilst you explore the region.